metamorph-inc/openmeta-mms/docs/source/reference_execution/visualizer/framework.rst

 -  **Exact Entry Window:** When a numeric slider is 'double-clicked', a new window opens up allowing the user to enter an exact range for the filter.
 The window shows the name of the variable along with text fields for minimum and maximum range.
-The 'apply' button applies the new values set for the filter; if either or both of the fields are left blank or containing non-numeric numbers, they are ignored when this button is clicked.
+The 'Apply' button applies the new values set for the filter; if either or both of the fields are left blank or containing non-numeric numbers, they are ignored when this button is clicked.